 If you’re using a home buyer assistance program, you’ll choose from a list of participating lenders.
 Your mortgage lender will then assign a loan officer who will help you through the rest of the transaction.

-All of the organizations we’ve listed above should provide advice freely to any first-time home buyer in the state of Florida.
-In addition to our selection, the U.S. Department of Housing and Urban Development (HUD) provides a list of city- and county-specific programs across Florida.
-These are as follows:
+All the organizations we’ve listed above should provide advice freely to any first-time home buyer in the state of Florida.
+In addition to our selection, the U.S. Department of Housing and Urban Development (HUD)4 provides a list of city- and county-specific programs across Florida.

 What are today’s mortgage rates in Florida?